WeCARe-Workshop/wecare-workshop.github.io/_pages/participate.md

 We plan to use [Zoom](https://zoom.us/) as video-conferencing.
 It will be used throughout the workshop to connect the participants.
 We will also use the break-out feature when we need to split our participants into smaller groups for discussions.

 ### Whiteboard
-We plan to use [Miro](https://miro.com/) as online whiteboard.
+We plan to use [Mural](https://mural.co/) as online whiteboard.
 It will be used to collect and cluster ideas from participants in the interactive parts of the workshop.

 ### (Asynchronous) Communication
-We did not decide for a communication platform for discussion between the sessions or after the workshop.
-We would like to use the software that MobileHCI is also using.
-This is probably going to be [Slack](https://slack.com/) or [Microsoft Teams](https://www.microsoft.com/en-us/microsoft-365/microsoft-teams/).
+We plan to use [Slack](https://slack.com/) as communication platform for discussion between the sessions or after the workshop.